gstanden/scst-3.x-debian/README.md

 The scripts create target, create LUNs, configure multipath, and configure UDEV rules, all fully automated.

+Edit create-scst.sh before running and modify parameters on create-scst-oracle.sh to suit your requirements.

 To use it untar the scst-files.tar, cd scst-files, and launch ./create-scst.sh and scripts do the rest.

 The scripts are easily readable in bash, so you can customize them to meet your needs.